ampproject/amphtml/contributing/building-an-amp-extension.md

 ## Register element with AMP

-Once you have implemented your AMP element, you need to register it with AMP, all AMP extensions are prefixed with `amp-`.
+Once you have implemented your AMP element, you need to register it with AMP; all AMP extensions are prefixed with `amp-`.
 This is where you tell AMP which class to use for this tag name and which CSS to load.

 ```javascript